awsdocs/aws-sdk-for-javascript-v3/doc_source/scheduled-events-invoking-lambda-browser-script.md

 ## Bundling the Lambda function<a name="scheduled-events-invoking-lambda-full"></a>

-This topic describes how to bundle the `mylambdafunction.ts` and the required AWS SDK for JavaScript modules for this example into a bundled file called `index.js`\.
+This topic describes how to bundle the `mylambdafunction.js` and the required AWS SDK for JavaScript modules for this example into a bundled file called `index.js`\.

 1. If you haven't already, follow the [Prerequisite tasks](scheduled-events-invoking-lambda-prerequisites.md) for this example to install webpack\.
 **Note**